iwakura-enterprises/documentations/Writerside/topics/JDA-Interactables.md

 ### Interaction denied callbacks

-Interactables support a callback that will be invoked upon denied interaction for user who has not passed any of the interaction rules.
+Interactables support a callback that will be invoked upon denied interaction for user who has not passed one of the interaction rules.
 You can add a callback by using the `#addInteractionDeniedCallback()` method.

-Within the callback, you are given an access to the `InteractionEventContext` that holds the interaction event causing the interaction (such as `ButtonInteractionEvent` or `SelectMenuInteractionEvent`).
+Within the callback, you are given an access to the `InteractionEventContext` that holds the interaction event causing the interaction (such as `ButtonInteractionEvent`, `SelectMenuInteractionEvent`, etc.).
 Using the helper methods, you may get the user, member, guild or event itself.
 It is recommended to process these denied callbacks to let the user know why their interaction was denied and why the application is not responding.